Sur Empire: Reforms in Bengal (1540–1541)

-Advance into the Punjab and pacification of the Gakhars (1540–1542)
+Advance into the Punjab and defeat of the Gakhars (1540–1542)

 Following the flight of Humayun, Sher Shah continued in pursuit, advancing into the Punjab.
 Sher Shah advanced on Lahore, and caused panic among the Mughals.
 Kamran Mirza was not prepared to face Sher Shah, and as a result, retreated to Kabul, leaving the region to Sher Shah.
 Sher Shah captured Lahore in November 1540, with Afghan armies advancing as far as the Khyber Pass, but not extending his empire beyond the Indus as Sher Shah did not wish to incorporate many Afghans who enjoyed their independence and face difficulties with them.
 The Afghans also seized control of Multan in 1541, but did not pursue the retreat of the Mughals further, seeing them as no longer as a threat.

-Not longer after, Sher Shah entered conflict with the Gakhars, who had always been difficult to subjugate, and caused issues amongst former rulers in the region.
-Sher Shah resorted to diplomacy, inviting the Gakhar chief and asking him to acknowledge him as the emperor of India.
-The Gakhar chief gave an insulting response, which enraged Sher Shah.
-Sher Shah marched through the Punjab and subjugated the Gakhars, laying waste to much of the countryside and taking many prisoner.
-Sher Shah also constructed the Rohtas Fort.
+Not longer after, Sher Shah entered into conflict with the Gakhars, who had always been difficult to subjugate and were in friendly terms with Mughals since the times of Babur.
+Sher Shah resorted to diplomacy, inviting the Gakhar chief Sarang Khan and asking them to acknowledge him as the emperor of India.
+He gave an insulting response, sending Sher Shah a bow, an arrow and a lion cub to signify his defiance of Sher Shah's authority, which enraged Sher Shah.
+Sher Shah marched through the Punjab and killed Sarang Khan, laying waste to much of the countryside and taking many prisoners.
+Sher Shah also ordered construction of the Rohtas Fort to keep a check over them.

 To further secure his rule over the Gakhars, and to wade off any threat of Mughal return, he left 50,000 men in the Punjab, while he returned toward the Bengal, whose governor he placed was becoming unruly.
+Regardless, the conflict of Gakhars with Sur dyansty continued until the end of Sur dyansty.
+Later many Niazi nobles under Haibat Khan Niazi took refuge with Gakhars when he rose in rebellion against Islam Shah Suri.